 Last season, Bowman became the record eighth different driver to earn a Cup Series playoff berth with Hendrick Motorsports.
 Led by crew chief Greg Ives, the No. 88 team advanced to the Round of 12 following the driver’s fourth-place finish at the Charlotte Motor Speedway road course.
 It was the driver’s first playoff appearance in his three full-time seasons in the Cup Series.

-In 2016, Bowman’s talent and raw speed were on full display when he received the unexpected call to race for an injured Dale Earnhardt Jr., NASCAR’s perennial most popular driver, for 10 Cup Series events.
-Under a bright spotlight, the Tucson, Arizona, native delivered, earning three top-10 finishes for the No. 88 Hendrick Motorsports team, including a near victory at his home track in Phoenix, where he won the pole position and led a race-high 194 laps.
+Back in 2016, Bowman’s talent and raw speed were on full display when he received the unexpected call to race for an injured Dale Earnhardt Jr., NASCAR’s perennial most popular driver, for 10 Cup Series events.
+Under a bright spotlight, he delivered by earning three top-10 finishes for the No. 88 Hendrick Motorsports team, including a near victory at his home track of ISM Raceway in Phoenix, where he won the pole and led a race-high 194 laps.

 Bowman’s ability has never been a secret in racing circles.
 He piled up wins driving West Coast sprint cars before a scary crash at a Las Vegas dirt track put him in intensive care and changed his focus to full-bodied stocks – and ultimately NASCAR.
 In 2011, he was rookie of the year in the NASCAR K&N Pro Series East and racked up two wins in the ARCA Series, winning both races he entered.

 At 19 years old, Bowman signed with legendary car owner Roger Penske.
 In 2012, he posted four ARCA wins and led 20 percent of the season’s total laps to earn another rookie of the year title.
 During the same year, he made his first NASCAR national series start in the Xfinity Series at Chicagoland Speedway.